richardohrvall/richardohrvall/content/home/about.en.md

 +++

-Richard Öhrvall is a researcher at the Research Institute of Industrial Economics (IFN) and a PhD candidate in political science at Linköping University.
-His research interests include political participation, social trust and public corruption.
-He has been published in journals such as Acta Politica, Electoral Studies, Local Government Studies, and in several books.
+I am a PhD candidate in political science at Linköping University, a researcher at the Research Institute of Industrial Economics (IFN), and affiliated to The Institute of Analytical Sociology.
+I also currently on leave from Statistics Sweden.
+My research interests include political participation, social trust and public corruption.
+I also have an interest in statisticsal methods and visualization of data.

+This blog is under development.